issalab/mkturk/public/mkturk/readme.md

 A1 - unused

-A2 - unused
+A2 - digital in 0

-A3 - unused
+A3 - digital in 1

-A4 - Photodiode Receive
+A4 - Photodiode Receive (analog in)

-A5 - Sample Command Receive
+A5 - Future Analog In

 ### Lines